 Unfortunately, many employers attracted by the benefits were only interested in using the irretrievable funds given by the Special Fund at the Employment Agency.
-They pretend to employ disabled people (who are nor really engaged or paid), used the funds and then liquidated the firms.
+They pretended to employ people with disability (who are nor really engaged or paid), used the funds and then liquidated the firms.
+65 http://jser.fzf.ukim.edu.mk/index.php?option=com_content&view=article&id=301:review-on-law-for-employement-of-disabled-people&catid=48:200412&Itemid=1.
+Last accessed: 10 March 2012.